U.S. Supplement/Issue 118/Text

 A new slide program is presently being developed for the countless tours of children, while other programs are in the planning stage for the varied special-interest groups which visit the Temple.
 Any of the friends who have slide programs, preferably with narration, which might be usable in the House of Worship, are encouraged to submit them to the Committee for consideration.

-For the past two years, the Teaching Aids Committee has recorded on tape all sessions of the National Convention, later reviewing and editing for condensation and ultimate duplication and distribution to the American Baha’i community.
-The weekly public meet Pennsylvania Baha'i Winter Institute
+For the past two years, the Teaching Aids Committee has recorded on tape all sessions of the National Convention, later reviewing and editing for condensation and ultimate duplication and distribution to the American Bahá’í community.
+The weekly public meetings held in Foundation Hall are also taped and later reviewed and edited for distribution as aids to fireside teaching.

 Last year's attendance of 170 will probably be exceeded this year, and those planning to attend are encouraged to make reservations as early as possible.